Sowing Guide

 Why Grow Catnip Mint?

-• Height and Spread: Catnip grows to a height of 45-90 cm (18-36 inches) with a spread of 30-60 cm (12-24 inches), making it ideal for borders, containers, or herb gardens.
+• Height and Spread: Reaches 45–90 cm (18–36 inches) tall and spreads 30–60 cm (12–24 inches), ideal for borders or containers.

 Step-by-Step Guide to Sowing Catnip Mint Seeds